-2.C.1.
-Exhibit advanced skills in critical thinking and critical awareness.

-2.C.2.
-Demonstrate independence in all aspects of learning, social interaction, and opportunity identification.

-2.C.3.
-Exhibit confidence and competence in the use of a range of communication and social skills as appropriate to context.

-2.C.4.
-Exhibit appropriate leadership, teamwork, negotiation and/or coordination skills, taking account of a variety of artistic and cultural contexts.

-2.C.5.
-Evidence ability to integrate knowledge drawn from a variety of contexts or perspectives.

-2.C.6.
-Demonstrate independent thought supported by rational and evidence-based application of knowledge in undertaking tasks that may be:

-• extended and complex

-• in new or unfamiliar contexts

-• based upon incomplete or limited information.

-2.C.7.
-Recognise the interrelationship between theory and practice, and apply such knowledge to underpin and strengthen your own artistic development.

-2.C.8.
-Demonstrate ability and willingness to communicate knowledge and ideas through modes other than notation, performance and/or other musical outputs (recordings, etc.).

-2.C.9.
-Consistently analyse, interrogate, utilise, and respond creatively and appropriately to verbal and/or written feedback, ideas and impetus from others.

-2.C.10.
-Initiate activities or projects, and work with others through interaction or collaboration.

-2.C.11.
-Exhibit advanced and appropriate public presentation skills in all aspects of your practice and activity.

-2.C.12.
-Exhibit a sensitivity to the learning styles and needs of others and ability to motivate and facilitate creativity and learning.

-2.C.13.
-Engage with individuals and groups as appropriate and in relation to both your own, and a wider variety of, cultural contexts.

-2.C.14.
-Engage and share information with specialist and non-specialist musicians and audiences across a broad spectrum of society, demonstrating awareness of individual and/or group reactions to such information and the ability to respond appropriately.

-2.C.15.
-Exhibit confidence in using your own psychological understanding - and your sense of your own wellbeing, and that of others - to underpin decision making in a variety of situations associated with (non-) professional practice.

-2.C.16.
-Demonstrate a positive attitude towards, willingness to engage and interest in, on-going (lifelong) personal and professional development.

-2.C.17.KC.
-Demonstrate a strong commitment to the integration of your artistic development, research interests and professional practice.
+- 2.C.1.
+Exhibit advanced skills in critical thinking and critical awareness. - 2.C.2.
+Recognise the importance of independence in all aspects of learning, social interaction, and opportunity identification. - 2.C.3.
+Exhibit confidence and competence in the use of a range of communication and social skills as appropriate to context. - 2.C.4.
+Exhibit appropriate leadership, teamwork, negotiation and/or coordination skills, taking account of a variety of artistic contexts. - 2.C.5.
+Evidence ability to integrate knowledge drawn from a variety of sources, contexts and/or perspectives. - 2.C.6.
+Demonstrate independent thought supported by rational and evidence-based application of knowledge in undertaking tasks that may be: - extended and complex - in new or unfamiliar contexts - based upon incomplete or limited information.

+- 2.C.7.
+Recognise the interrelationship between theory and practice, and apply such knowledge to underpin and strengthen your own artistic development. - 2.C.8.
+Demonstrate ability and willingness to communicate knowledge and ideas through modes other than notation, performance and/or other musical outputs (recordings, etc.). - 2.C.9.
+Consistently analyse, interrogate, utilise, and respond creatively and appropriately to verbal and/or written feedback, ideas and impetus from others, including the developments in the early music movement. - 2.C.10.
+Initiate activities or projects, and work with others through interaction or collaboration. - 2.C.11.
+Exhibit sophisticated and appropriate public presentation skills in all aspects of your practice and activity. - 2.C.12.
+Exhibit a sensitivity to the learning styles and needs of others and ability to motivate and facilitate creativity and learning. - 2.C.13.
+Engage with individuals and/or groups as appropriate and in relation to both your own, and a wider variety of, cultural contexts. - 2.C.14.
+Engage and share information with specialist and non-specialist musicians and audiences across a broad spectrum of society, demonstrating awareness of individual and/or group reactions to such information and the ability to respond appropriately. - 2.C.15.
+Exhibit confidence in using your own psychological understanding and your sense of your own wellbeing, and that of others to underpin decision making in a variety of situations associated with professional practice. - 2.C.16.
+Demonstrate a positive attitude towards, willingness to engage and interest in, on-going (life-long) personal and professional development. - 2.C.17.KC.
+Demonstrate a strong commitment to the integration of your artistic development, research interests and professional practice with regards to historically informed performance practice.

-CURRICULUM OVERVIEWS
+CURRICULUM OVERVIEW